zhbanton/wdi_1_ruby_demo_basics/README.md

 * your first name.
 * your last name.
 * the make/model of your first car, or bike.
-* The year you got it.
+* the year you got it.
 * How much you payed for it.
-* How much it would be worth in the year 2018, given devaluates by by 3 percent each year.
+* How much it would be worth in the year 2018, given it devaluates by by 3 percent each year.
-* Replace the spaces in the file with the variables you created above.
+* Replace the spaces in the file with the variables you created above and output the string using puts.

 ## Input with gets
 The method gets will: